stoplightio/spectral/docs/reference/asyncapi-rules.md

 ### asyncapi-tags-uniqueness

-Tags have duplicate names (identifiers).
+Tags must not have duplicate names (identifiers).

 **Recommended:** Yes